strangerstudios/paid-memberships-pro/readme.txt

 4. [Ask using our contact form](https://www.paidmembershipspro.com/contact/)

 == Changelog ==
+= 3.3.1 - 2024-10-24 =
+* ENHANCEMENT: Added a Subscriptions List Table to allow admins to view, manage, and link subscriptions from the WordPress admin. #2828 (@dparker1005, @kimcoleman)
+* ENHANCEMENT: Discount codes can now be set to only allow one use per user. #3175 (@dparker1005)
+* BUG FIX: Fixed an issue where billing address information would be cleared when a checkout attempt failed causing Stripe 3DS checks to break. #3172 (@dparker1005, @mircobabini)

 = 3.3 - 2024-10-16 =
 * FEATURE: Now updating the plugin from paidmembershipspro.com. #3167 (@dparker1005)
 * ENHANCEMENT: Updated translation files bundled with the plugin. #3168 (@MaximilianoRicoTabo)